Risk | Vulnerability

 Best practices for door numbering

-• Number your exterior doors: All a building’s exterior doors should be numbered sequentially, starting with the main entrance, which should always be #1.
+• Number every building’s exterior doors: All a building’s exterior doors should be numbered sequentially, starting with the main entrance, which should always be #1.
 The other doors should follow, numbered clockwise.
 You may also want to indicate which face of the building the doors are on: #1 may be on the North side, #2 and #3 may be on the East side, and so forth.
 Using compass points will help responders find the right door even more quickly.

 • Use clear signage: The best door numbering system in the world won’t matter at all if your numbers can’t be seen and read.
 Your numbers should be Arabic numerals, visible from the closest street or driveway, high contrast, reflective, and at the top right of the door — if you put the number next to the door, it could be blocked by the door itself when it’s open.
 If the number is on the door itself, it won’t be visible when the door is opened.
 If there are any awnings or trees near the door, be sure they do not block the number.
 If you need more information about signage and placement, we suggest that you check out the recommendations of the International Fire Code (section 505).